TuringLang/Turing.jl/docs/src/for-developers/how_turing_implements_abstractmcmc.md

 you can of course implement all of these functions, but `AbstractMCMC` as well as Turing also provide default implementations for simple cases.

+TODO: importance sampling uses the default implementations of `sample_init!` and `bundle_samples`.

 ## 3. Overload `assume` and `observe`

+TODO: mention at some point that related info [here](https://turing.ml/dev/docs/for-developers/compiler).

 The functions mentioned above, such as `sample_init!`, `step!`, etc.,  must of course use information about the model in order to generate samples!
 In particular, these functions may need **samples from distributions** defined in the model, or to **evaluate the density of these distributions** at some values of the corresponding parameters or observations.